-Table 2-14 shows tenure (owner vs. renter) for the unincorporated areas compared to Orange County as a whole.
-According to the 2018 American Community Survey, 78.4% of housing units in the unincorporated area were owner-occupied, compared to 57.4% countywide.
-Renters in unincorporated Orange County account for 48.3% of households with 2 to 3 persons according to Table 2-13.
-Thus, it appears that there may be fewer rental units (non-owner occupied) in the unincorporated area, which could result in less availability of rentals, and thus, fewer more affordable options in the unincorporated areas.
+Table 2-14 shows tenure (owner vs. renter) for the Unincorporated areas compared to Orange County as a whole.
+According to the 2018 American Community Survey, 78.4% of housing units in the Unincorporated areas were owner-occupied, compared to 57.4% countywide.
+Renters in Unincorporated Orange County account for 48.3% of households with 2 to 3 persons according to Table 2-13.
+Thus, it appears that there may be fewer rental units (non-owner occupied) in the Unincorporated areas, which could result in less availability of rentals, and thus, fewer more affordable options in the Unincorporated areas.